hujhax/austin-improv-wiki/Troupes/Chris Kyle -  American Improvisers.md

 ## Summary
 ### Press Blurb
-Their press blurb, taken from a 2015 application to perform at [[The Hideout Theatre]]:<blockquote>High Energy, fast paced, improv.
+Their press blurb, taken from a 2015 application to perform at [[Theatres/The Hideout Theatre|The Hideout Theatre]]:<blockquote>High Energy, fast paced, improv.
 Two people, multiple characters, scenes within scenes, gender bending, pancakes and mayhem.</blockquote>

 ### "What's Your Deal?"
-Their answer to the "What's Your Deal?" question on a 2015 application to perform at [[The Hideout Theatre]]:<blockquote>We do a kind of augmented Monoscene format where we attempt to tell a single story using multiple characters and locations. </blockquote>
+Their answer to the "What's Your Deal?" question on a 2015 application to perform at [[Theatres/The Hideout Theatre|The Hideout Theatre]]:<blockquote>We do a kind of augmented Monoscene format where we attempt to tell a single story using multiple characters and locations. </blockquote>

 ## Media
 ### Videos